DngHuy/docker-masterarbeit/README.md

 docker-compose up -d gitlab
 ```

-The Gitlab-Service will fetch all all Gitlab to this date and listen to webhook events.
+The Gitlab-Service will fetch all Gitlab to this date and listen to webhook events.
 Received data will be inserted into elasticsearch.

 ### Setup for Sonar-Service
 This service fetches data from the before initialised sonarqube-container and inserts them into the elasticsearch.
 The sonar-service periodically fetches data and inserts them into elasticsearch.
 The interval can be defined with the `SONAR_INTERVAL_SECONDS` property in the `.env` file.